HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

-* Script has been updated to support the instructions as of 2019-04-18.
+* Script is in process of being updated to support the instructions as of 2019-06-29 - install Debian Buster.
-* Script now supports use of existing root and boot pools.
+* Testing has only been performed on the 'whole disk install w/out encryption.'

 ## WARNING WILL ROBINSON